 This paper documents the effectiveness of the federal mandated Local Wellness Policy on 45 rural elementary schools in Colorado.
 Using baselines and follow-up surveys conducted up to one year after the Local Wellness Policy was implemented, researchers found that opportunities for physical activity did not change substantively.
 Interviews of sources revealed several barriers in improving policy implementation.

 Early Effects of the Federally Mandated Local Wellness Policy on School Nutrition Environments Appear Modest in Colorado’s Rural, Low-Income Elementary SchoolsThis paper describes the initial influence of Local Wellness Policies (LWPs) on the school nutrition environments and policies in lower-income, rural Colorado elementary schools.
-Overall, the researchers found that the LWPs were weakly worded and rarely addressed energy content, but researchers observed three improvements after the LWP mandate went into … More
+Overall, the researchers found that the LWPs were weakly worded and rarely addressed energy content, but researchers observed three improvements after the LWP mandate went into effect: 1) an increase in More

 Study of Environmental and Policy Factors Impacting Healthy Eating Behaviors for Low-Income Elementary Students in ColoradoThis project is designed to identify and evaluate environmental and policy features related to healthy eating among elementary schools located throughout low-income, Hispanic and non-Hispanic, urban and rural Colorado.
 In a longitudinal design, student diet recalls and school level food-related sales records will be used to assess diet and eating patterns over time.
 Environmental and More